Code-Crafters883/colorcascade/README.md

-# Block Sort Puzzle
+# Color Cascade

 ## Introduce
-**Block Sort Puzzle** is a fun and addictive puzzle game!Try to sort the colored block in the tubes until all colors in the same tube.
+**Color Cascade** is a fun and addictive puzzle game!Try to sort the colored block in the tubes until all colors in the same tube.
 A challenging yet relaxing game to exercise your brain!

-Now, the game has **100 levels** with different difficulty levels in each level.
+The game has **5 levels** with different difficulty levels in each level.

 ## How to play
 * Drag and drop any block at the top of the tube to another tube.